ryanstraight/azinfosci-templates/README.md

 1. Ensure you downloaded logos from [UA Brand Resources](https://brand.arizona.edu/brand-assets)
 2. Verify filenames match exactly (case-sensitive): `infosci-logo.png`
 3. Check the file is in your template's `assets/` folder
+4. For poster: ensure you have both `infosci-logo-reverse.png` and `ua-logo-white.png`

 ### Presentation QR codes not rendering